ow2-proactive/scheduling/README.txt

 the local host and deploy 4 nodes.
 Then the scheduler will be started and connected to this resource Manager.
 Scheduler is starting sequence, that  is finished when the line :
-	 [SCHEDULER] Scheduler has just been started !
+	 [...]
+Scheduler has just been started !

 is displayed.
 At this point, ProActive Scheduler is started with 4 nodes available.